 Definition of Nerve Impulse

-Nerve impulse can define as a signal driven by either electrical, chemical or mechanical stimulus onward the segment of an axon filament.
-It generates a change in potential gradient of voltage-gated channels across the membrane, resulted from ionic movement in and out of the axolemma.
+Nerve impulse refers to a signal driven by either electrical, chemical or mechanical stimulus onwards the segment of an axon filament.
+It generates a change in the potential gradient of voltage-gated channels across the membrane, resulted from ionic movement in and out of the axolemma.

-The transmission of nerve impulse generally speeds at 0.1-100 m/s.
-Temperature, a diameter of axon, presence or absence of myelin insulating layer influences the rate of impulse transmission.
+Factors like the temperature, axon diameter, and presence or absence of myelin insulating layer influence the rate of impulse transmission.
 All three factors accelerate the pace of signal transmission.

-Mechanisms of Nerve Impulse Conduction
+Nerve Impulse Conduction

-The propagation of the signal is faster in saltatory conduction as the nerve impulse plunges from one node to the next, and reaches the target cell more quickly than the continuous conduction.
+The signal propagation is faster in saltatory conduction as the nerve impulse plunges from one node to the next and reaches the target cell more quickly than the continuous conduction.
 Let us consider:

 Like a flow of current requires a specific voltage, the generation of nerve impulse also involves a change of resting membrane potential to the state of action membrane potential, for which the stimulus must reach the threshold value maximum of -55 millivolts.

-Transmission of Nerve Impulse
+Nerve Impulse Transmission